bacalhau-project/examples/README.md

 # Bacalhau Code Examples

 This is a collection of worked code examples that use Bacalhau.
-For ease of access they are rendered in the docs at https://docs.bacalhau.org/examples/
+For ease of access, they are rendered in the docs at https://docs.bacalhau.org/examples/

 * [Bacalhau Core Repository](https://github.com/filecoin-project/bacalhau)
 * [Documentation](https://docs.bacalhau.org/)